How to prepare for a car insurance claim

 - A brief description of what happened

-This can be supplemented by picture and video evidence, taken with your phone at the scene, to make sure both insurers have all they need to successfully process your claim.
+This can be supplemented by picture and video evidence, taken with your phone at the scene, to make sure both insurers have everything they need to successfully process your claim.

-Depending on your insurer, there may be different ways that you can place a car insurance claim.
+Depending on your insurer, there may be different ways that you can make a car insurance claim.